xjtu-intsoft/MiniDetector/README.md

 A Consistency Detection System for WeChat Mini-Apps

 ## Structure
 * /benchmark:
-The calibration dataset used in this paper includes 7 mini-apps for data flow calibration and 306 privacy policy sentences with detailed annotations.
+  * dataflow_7miniapps: The calibration dataset used in this paper.
+7 mini-apps for data flow calibration.
 The calibration result file is in \_\_log\_\_/label.csv under each mini-app folder.
+  * tuple_306sentences.json: The calibration dataset used in this paper.
+306 privacy policy sentences with detailed annotations.

 * /dataset:
    * Because github has a size limit of single file, we upload the dataset at zenodo:???.